puerts/puerts-godot-mono-demo/readme.md

 ## Is it the best Javascript/Typescript solution in Godot?
 No. PuerTS has potential to directly wrap to the Godot C++ code, it can provide better performance and no need to use Mono version Godot anymore.
 A similar project is https://github.com/Geequlim/ECMAScript, its author is also a member of PuerTS community.
 PuerTS can provide binding based on V8 instead of QuickJS, and provide D.ts generating.
 If you interested in it, please contact me.

+## Will this repo continue?
+You can use this repo as what PuerTS-Unity like.
+Due to the situation I mentioned above, I will not provide more support of this repo.
+If there are enough people need Godot-PuerTS.
+I will provide the solution I mentioned above.

 ------
 # Godot PuerTS demo